shuhsuan/wave_challenge/README.md

    To clarify: Even if 3 coordinate points were 'dry' and one is 'wet', that Quadrilateral surface falls into the 'wet' data set.

-**2.** Quadrilateral surfaces may be touching therefore may share points.
+**2.** Quadrilateral surfaces may be touching and therefore may share points.

 ## Usage
 Run